-where Destination, Source, and nextPC were word addresses in memory and OP was some operation to be performed.
+ADD 0x1000,0x2000,0x3000

 The instruction encoding used 64 bits for all instructions and was as follows:

-4 20 20 20 OP Destination Source nextPC
+7 19 19 19 OP Destination Source nextPC

-The top row shows the width, in bits, of each field.
+The top row shows the width in bits of each field.

-The first implementation had 15 instructions in total.
+The first implementation had 127 instructions in total.
 Assume that the second implementation of the architecture has to: (1) Remain backward compatible with the first implementation (i.e., should be able to correctly execute all the instructions of the first implementation), and (2) use 64-bits to encode each instruction.
 Can the new implementation introduce more instructions?
 Can it introduce one more instruction?
 How about 10 more instructions?
 Can it introduce instructions that use registers?

-- (b) A program comprises 10 instructions, two of which are memory reads, reading 4 bytes from memory each.
+- (b) A program comprises 5 instructions, two of which are memory reads, reading 4 bytes from memory each.
 Each instruction is encoded using 32-bits.
-What is the minimum number of bytes that a processor will have to read from memory to execute this program? - (c) Discuss the pros and cons of using polling to communicate with peripheral devices.
-Do the same for interrupts. - 2. (a) Two 32-bit registers A and B contain the values 0xFFFF FFFF (shown in hexadecimal) and 0x0000 0010, respectively.
-What is the value of A + B, if (i) A and B are to be interpreted as unsigned integers, and (ii) A and B are to be interpreted as signed integers in 2's complement.
-Explain your answer. - (b) The IEEE standard for single precision floating point representation of real numbers uses 32-bits in total comprising an 8-bit exponent E, a sign bit S, and a 23 bit mantissa M. The number encoded is:
+What is the minimum number of bytes that a processor will have to read from memory to execute this program assuming that each instruction is executed exactly once? - (c) Discuss the pros and cons of using polling to communicate with peripheral devices. - 2. (a) Two 16-bit registers A and B contain the values 0x FFFE (shown in hexadecimal) and 0x0012, respectively.
+What is the value of A + B in decimal, if (i) A and B are to be interpreted as unsigned integers, and (ii) A and B are to be interpreted as signed integers in 2's complement.
+Explain your answer.

+(b) The IEEE standard for single precision floating point representation of real numbers uses 32-bits in total comprising an 8-bit exponent E, a sign bit S, and a 23 bit mantissa M. The number encoded is:

-$$(-1)^S \times 2^(E - 128) \times 1.M$$
+$$(-1)^S \times 2^E - 128) \times 1.M$$

-Given two floating point numbers A and B, can A + B be represented precisely in this format?
+Given any two floating point numbers A and B, can A B (product) be represented precisely in this format?
 If not, how many more bits would be needed for the mantissa, exponent and sign?